Trends In Graphic Design For 2016

 - Digital graphic design and marketing: Digital graphic design is going to become even more influential in 2016, particularly in terms of marketing.
 DIY graphics tools are more popular than ever, and let’s not forget that Instagram has achieved an extraordinary degree of popularity as a social media outlet.

-- Marketers are looking for more and more designers: this rapidly growing area is also known as Advertising Design.
+- Marketers are looking for more and more designers.
 This takes the last item into account.
 Marketers are becoming more and more intelligent, in terms of how to apply visuals.
 However, most marketers are not interested in not going it alone.
 To that end, expect more marketers to seek out more designers for their teams in 2016.
 That could mean you.

 - Sharp contrasts against dull colors: Fearless colors.
 One of the most intriguing graphic design trends for 2016 is going to involve designers continuing to explore the concept of sharp, contrasting colors against dull background colors.
 For example, the repetition of a specific color against an otherwise intensely uninspired black background can create a distinctive, engaging flair.